Monday, January 5, 2009

 You Can't Take It with You (1938)

 Anthony P. Kirby (the solid Edward Arnold) is trying to obtain a monopoly over the munitions industry in America.
 To do so, he needs to buy up all of the property in a 12-block area, but he faces one holdout: an elderly gentleman named Martin Vanderhof (Lionel Barrymore), who lives in a home full of eccentrics.
-What Kirby doesn't know is that his son Tony (the young and smoothly handsome Jimmy Stewart) is in love with Vanderhof's granddaughter Alice (Jean Arthur), who works as Tony's secretary.
+What Kirby doesn't know is that his son Tony (a young and smoothly handsome Jimmy Stewart) is in love with Vanderhof's granddaughter Alice (Jean Arthur), who works as Tony's secretary.
 Tony and Alice are unaware of the machinations of the elder Kirby, and even Grandpa Vanderhof doesn't make the connection to Kirby upon first sight because the businessman has been using a go-between for the negotiations.
 Tony meets Alice's family and still wants to marry her.
-Alice then tries to set up a dinner with Tony's parents where the Vanderhofs are all on their best behavior.
-When the Kirbys arrive a day early for dinner, all hell breaks loose.
+Alice then tries to set up a dinner with Tony's parents where the Vanderhofs will allegedly all be on their best behavior.
+When the Kirbys arrive a day early for dinner, though, all hell breaks loose.

 There are some serious issues at work here as well.
 The elder Kirby begins to develop a conscience after spending time in jail with some of the poorer classes of people.
 And Grandpa Vanderhof spouts some pretty Socialist-sounding ideas at times.
 Not that those ideas would have been uncommon in 1938 anyway, given the Roosevelt Administration's New Deal and all.
 This movie is quite obviously on the side of the downtrodden and tends to showcase their humanity and friendliness.
 Those who make money are all portrayed as greedy and unconcerned with the fate of other people.
 They're also friendless, perhaps the greatest indignity of all in the context of this film.
 All of it is pretty typical of a Capra movie from this time period.